On the structure of Lipschitz-free spaces: Open problems

 \subsection{Acknowledgements}

 We wish to thank G. Lancien and A. Proch\'azka for the valuable observation contained in Remark \ref{r:LanProch}.
 M. C\'uth was supported by Warsaw Center of Matemathics and Computer Science (KNOW--MNSzW).
-M. Doucha was supported by IMPAN's international fellowship programme partially sponsored by PCOFUND-GA-2012-600415.
+M. Doucha was supported by funds allocated to the implementation of the international co-funded project in the years 2014-2018, 3038/7.PR/2014/2, and by the EU grant PCOFUND-GA-2012-600415.
 P. Wojtaszczyk was supported by Polish NCN grant UMO-2011/03/B/ST1/04902.

 \cprime{$'$} \cprime{$'$}